Activism for Energy: An Intimate Conversation with 2018 Goldman Environmental Prize Winners

 11:30 AM - 1:30 PM EDTWashington, DC

-Join WRI in recognizing three of the 2018 Goldman Environmental Prize recipients from Africa and Asia: Makoma Lekalakala, Liz McDaid and Khanh Nguy Thi.
-The winners will share their stories and then join a conversation with experts on environmental activism in the energy space, and regional approaches on the transition to clean energy.
+Three of the 2018 Goldman Environmental Prize recipients – Makoma Lekalakala, Liz McDaid and Khanh Nguy Thi – shared experiences from their incredible fights for clean energy.
+The winners then joined a conversation with experts on environmental activism in the energy space, and regional approaches on the transition to clean energy.

 Join the conversation: #GoldmanPrize